Firanus/advent-of-code/2022/23-unstable-diffusion/README.md

 on a 2D grid.
 There's a fair amount of weirdness that doesn't translate to, e.g. air particles, but it's pretty cool nonetheless watching the grid expand.

+EDIT: On talking to Luke, a closer analogue to this is the Game of Life.
+What fun!

 Pleased today that I saw Part 2 coming, so I only had a 1 minute delta time between part 1 and part 2. :)